rdjpalmer/portfolio/src/pages/index.md

 # Hey, I&apos;m Richard

 I'm the co-creator of time and task manager, [Timo](https://hellotimo.co), filling the gap between work done, work logged and the time sheet.
-Currently leading the Conversion (think people, not money) team at [TransferWise](https://transferwise.com).
+Currently leading the Conversion team (think people, not money) at [TransferWise](https://transferwise.com).

-Over the last eight years, I've taken a leading role in engineering and design for the likes of [Byozo](https://byozo.org), [nudj](https://twitter.com/nudjHQ), [Appear Here](https://appearhere.co.uk) and
+Over the last eight years, I've taken a leading role in engineering and design for the likes of Byozo, [nudj](https://twitter.com/nudjHQ), [Appear Here](https://appearhere.co.uk) and
 [Pact Coffee](https://www.pactcoffee.com/).